Railroad Terms

 A small cabin on the roof of a caboose to afford a means of lookout for the train crew.

-Date Nail
+Date nail

 A small nail used by railroads from late 1800's to present used to mark the year a tie was placed in roadbed.
 Nails are distinctive in that each has the last two digits of placement year stamped in the head.
-Usually found within six inches of the tie end, but some are located mid tie to allow easier inspection.
+Usually found within six inches of the tie end, but some are located mid-tie to allow easier inspection.
 Rarer nails value in hundreds of dollars range to collectors.

-Dead Head
+Dead head

 A railroad employee traveling on a pass.